bookofproofs/bookofproofs.github.io/_sources/history/19th-century/de-valera.md

 Trained as a mathematician **Éamon de Valera** went on to beccome head of the government of the Irish Republic.

 ### Mathematical Profile (Excerpt):
-* He was born in midtown Manhattan and spent the first two and a half years of his life in America under the care of his father, mother, and an employed minder, Mrs Doyle.
 * Just over three years later, de Valera began his primary level education by attending Bruree National School.
 * young teacher and a brilliant mathematician who made a great impression on his famous pupil.
-* As de Valera's family were labourers, the fees required for attending a private school were beyond their means.
 * The best way for progressing in life and education was to attend one of the Christian Brothers Schools (C.B.S.) which provided 'people, irrespective of social status, the opportunities of a higher education' in the hope of winning an exhibition or scholarship which would enable a student to attend one of the private second level institutions.
 * De Valera began his second level education at Charleville C.B.S. in 1896 and the following year he successfully won an exhibition worth £20, retainable for three years.
 * He was accepted in Blackrock College, Dublin in 1898, and he was described as a 'fanatic for mathematics'.